 The NYLT course simulates a month in the life of a unit.
 It is a six-day course, usually held at Lost Valley.
 It reinforces and expands upon Be-Know-Do leadership.
 As a leader you will utilize the Teaching EDGE(TM) for the Scouts to learn a number of leadership skills and concepts.
 The youth will learn about the stages of team development and how to match the most appropriate leadership style with the developmental stage of the individual or team.
 The course has many challenges for the candidates, including its culmination where they undergo a quest for the meaning of leadership, which they then present to the entire NYLT troop.

 The course is primarily lead and taught by our youth staff members.
-Participants can expect to learn the following key leadership skill:
+Participants can expect to learn the following key leadership skills:

 Teaching EDGE(TM)—Explain, Demonstrate, Guide, Enable